Innovate Arlington Comprehensive Plan

 On June 10, 2025, the Phase I Engagement Summary was presented to the City Council during the work session.

-The next community survey and engagement phase will be later this Fall (2025).
+Phase 2 engagement will begin summer 2025 with the Growing a Better Arlington board game with more engagement opportunities later this fall, too.
 To stay up-to-date with all the upcoming engagements and reports for Innovate Arlington Comprehensive Plan, please signup using the button on the top right.

 Be sure to check out the ideas, places, and guestbook tabs at the bottom of this page!